 Connecticut will ensure that residents have someone to talk to, someone to respond and somewhere to go when needed.
 The enhancements and new services include: expansion of Mobile Crisis to 24 hours 7 days per week, adding mental health crisis care centers for all ages (similar to urgent care centers for medical needs), adult peer respite, peer support resources, and rapid access to treatment beds for youth.

-Support over the phone.
-Call 211 and press 1 for crisis, then 1 for youth or 2 for adults.
-Available 24 hours, 7 days a week, 365 days a year.
-Expanding to text and chat services.
+Support over the phone is available 24 hours, 7 days a week, 365 days a year.

 Mental health screening and suicide risk assessment based on national best practices